 What to consider when moving into the cloud generation… securely

 IT professionals are starting to realise just how different securing a cloud computing environment is from traditional on-premises IT environments.
-We’re still in an era where the term firewall is typically thought of as a tool for securing data centre architectures because that’s what a next-generation firewall is designed to do.
+We’re still in an era where the term firewall is typically thought of as a tool for securing data center architectures because that’s what a next-generation firewall is designed to do.

 As we continue to inch closer to the cloud era, many organisations are still using traditional firewalls to secure cloud workloads and applications.
 But it’s not the best way to approach security in the cloud.